 To view Public Works project information see the Capital Projects page

 To view Current Council packet material look on the new menu bar under I want to ...

 MAPLE VALLEY, BLACK DIAMOND AND KING COUNTY RECYCLING EVENT-May 6, 2017 9a.m.-3p.m. at RCES.
 Click here for more information.
 Posted 4/5/17

 If you are a local businessand would like your event posted on the Community Events calendar, please email: firstname.lastname@example.org

 Click here to view the COMMUNITY EVENTS CALENDAR

 City of Enumclaw: www.cityofenumclaw.net

-Flu vaccine provides protection against three strains of influenza—the H1N1 strain that caused the illness in 2009 and later seasons, and 2 other flu viruses that caused illness last season.
+Flu vaccine provides protection against three strains of influenza—the H1N1 strain and 2 other flu viruses.
 People should get vaccinated now, as soon as the vaccine is available from their healthcare provider or pharmacy – protection lasts throughout the flu season. - Information provided by King County

 Pertussis (Whooping Cough) is very contagious and can cause serious illness―especially in infants too young to be fully vaccinated.
 Pertussis vaccines are recommended for children, teens, and adults, including pregnant women.

 Visit the Washington State Department of Health for the most recent information.